Investigating the Magnetic Field outside small Accelerator Magnet Analogs via Experiment, Simulation, and Theory: Experiment Design

 \section{Experiment Design}

-The experiment presented in this article comprises all the elements available to engage students in experiment design and setup, including using CAD to design magnet holders and a smartphone bed with an extension arm (optional) that can be 3D printed in-house or at an external print shop.
-The experiment also requires eight uniform magnets and a smartphone.
+The experiment presented in this article includes many elements available to engage students in experiment design, fabrication, and setup.
 The complete apparatus is inexpensive and the setup and data-taking can be completed in-person or remotely.

 For our experiments, we purchased NdFeB N52 cuboid magnets\cite{CMSmags} of size $12.7 \times 12.7 \times 6.35$ \si{mm^3}.
+We designed magnet holders (available online\cite{EPAPS,supplementary}) for each magnet configuration and 3D printed the holders at Shapeways.\cite{Shapeways} These magnet holders are necessary to ensure the magnets are in the proper position to eliminate lower-order multipole moments.

-We designed holders to fit the magnets and 3D printed the holders at Shapeways.\cite{Shapeways} We also designed a smartphone bed that can be adjusted to accommodate all smartphones currently available, and an extension arm to position the magnet holders and prevent rotation.
-The extension arm has side walls that can be added or removed to accommodate the holders for the different multipole magnet configurations and can slide along the smartphone bed to align the arm to the magnetic field sensor inside the phone.
+We also designed a smartphone bed that can be adjusted to accommodate all smartphones currently available, and an extension arm to position the magnet holders and prevent rotation.\cite{EPAPS, supplementary} The extension arm has side walls that can be added or removed to accommodate the holders for the different multipole magnet configurations and can slide along the smartphone bed to align the arm to the magnetic field sensor inside the phone.
 Fig.\ \ref{fig:overview} shows the physical apparatus (smartphone bed and extension arm) and the sextupole magnet holder.
-CAD files for the magnet holders, bed, and extension arm are available online.\cite{EPAPS} The benefit of the bed is twofold:\ first, it allows us to accurately locate the magnetic field sensor inside the phone, and second, it allows us to find the distance from the center of the multipole configuration to the sensor in a reliable and repeatable manner.
-The total cost of the experimental setup (magnets and commercially printed magnet holders, smartphone bed, and extension arm) was less than \$250.
+The bed and extension arm are not required, but they simplify the data collection in two ways:\ first, they accurately locate the magnetic field sensor inside the phone, and second, they facilitate a reliable and repeatable measurement of the distance from the center of the multipole configuration to the sensor.
+Without the bed and extension arm, students are free to imagine how to conduct the measurement.
+Our remote students in fall 2020 had many different and clever experimental setups, most made from cardboard and wood.

+Lastly, this experiment requires a smartphone and an app to be able to access the magnetic field measurements made by the smartphone.
 There are several cross-platform apps available to measure the magnetic field.
-We used Phyphox,\cite{Phyphox} which works on Android and iOS devices, is free, can export the data as a .csv file, offers both calibrated and raw magnetometry data, and can be operated remotely from a computer.
+We used Phyphox,\cite{Phyphox} which works on Android and iOS devices, is free, can export the data as a .csv file, offers both calibrated and raw magnetometry data, and can be operated remotely from a computer via WiFi connection.
+The total cost of the experimental setup, excluding the smartphone, was less than \$250.

-Further details of the experimental apparatus, including methods to locate the sensor inside the smartphone, are discussed in the Supplementary Material.